Bouches-du-Rhone: tourism and sightseeing

 To the east of Cassis the coast road is called the Route des Cretes and has very attractive views along some of the highest coastal cliffs in France, continuing to the town of La Ciotat, in the south-eastern corner of Bouches-du-Rhone.

-Map of Bouches-du-Rhone and places to visit
+Map of places to visit near Bouches-du-Rhone